poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             self.xml.attrib['some_string'] = some_string
         #<<<<<<<<<<<<

-Now with registred object we can extend our message.
+Now with the registered object, the message can be extended.

 .. code-block:: python